Using Python

 (myvenv) [auser@cirrus-login1 auser]$ python -m pip install <package name>

-directly as in pip install <package name>
+Running pip directly as in pip install <package name> will also

-work, but we show the python -m
+work, but we show the python -m approach as this is consistent with

 the way the virtual environment was created.
 And when you have finished